Air Koryo has advantages. Quick flight, the socialist airline experience.

 Also worth a mention is a brief stop at the border town of Dandong.
 There’s usually enough time to grab a picture of the colossal statue of Mao outside the station before walking to the riverbank to catch a first glimpse of the DPRK across the Yalu.
 The onboard food on both sides of the border is great value for money.
 The Korean “set” meal is particularly recommended.
 On the Chinese side, you don’t even need to walk to the dining car – a trolley service will bring a variety of meals to your carriage.
 Did I mention the booze?
 You won’t be the only one if you choose to enjoy a few drinks during the journey.
 You can bring it with you or buy it aboard, and until the lights go out you’re pretty much free to make as much noise as you like.

 If you’re taking the train, you may not have any questions now, but you will once the journey gets underway.
 Here are a few that we’re frequently asked:

 Can I change beds?

 Yes, of course, if you can find somebody who agrees to swap.
-But it’s essential that upon boarding the train, you go to your seat first, and wait until the journey begins and your ticket has been checked.
+But it’s essential that upon boarding the train, you go to your bed first, and wait until the journey begins and your ticket has been checked.
 Then you can start looking for a suitable swap.
 The conductors won’t let you enter a carriage you don’t have a ticket for, and the interconnecting doors are locked until the train departs.
+Your YPT guide will assist you.

 How do I find my bed?

 In the top right of your ticket, there are two numbers; the carriage and the row.
 After this are some Chinese characters that tell you whether you are top, middle or bottom.
-As you probably can’t read Chinese, just ask a local.
-Point at the ticket and mime confusion while gesturing at the bunks.
-They’ll understand and be happy to help you.
+As you probably can’t read Chinese, just ask your YPT guide.

 What are the toilets like?